openstack/openstack-manuals/doc/config-reference/source/tables/ceilometer-amqp.rst

    * - **[DEFAULT]**
      -
    * - ``control_exchange`` = ``openstack``
-     - (StrOpt) The default exchange under which topics are scoped.
+     - (String) The default exchange under which topics are scoped.
 May be overridden by an exchange name specified in the transport_url option.
    * - ``transport_url`` = ``None``
-     - (StrOpt) A URL representing the messaging driver to use and its full configuration.
+     - (String) A URL representing the messaging driver to use and its full configuration.
 If not set, we fall back to the rpc_backend option and driver specific configuration.